-Japanese street food or yatai – Grilled seafood and Yakitori meats
+Japanese street food or yatai – Japanese octopus balls or Takoyaki

 The local beef specialty called Hida beef is a high-grade Wagyu style of beef comparable to Kobe style beef.
 Hida beef are the black-haired Japanese cattle raised in the Gifu district and has beautiful marbling efffects and texture with grade A and B ratings for their quality and flavor.
 The yatai vendor below sold a lot of the Hida beef (meat kabobs next to right side griller) along with various grilled seafood and yakitori (grilled chicken and meats)

-Many of the yatai vendors sell snack items that are popular take-aways, Japanese people love to constantly snack.
-Here you have a choice of rice crackers, dried fruits, salty seeds like peanuts and pumpkin in spicy flavorings or dried squid, small smoked fishes or various dried seafood.
+Probably one of the famous Japanese food sold by vendors are snacking items that are popular take-aways, Japanese people love to constantly snack.
+Japanese street snacks include a variety of rice crackers, dried fruits, salty seeds like peanuts and pumpkin in spicy flavorings or dried squid, small smoked fishes or various dried seafood.
 The snacks are all very interesting and flavorful with a variety of spices, soyu, ginger and wasabi based flavorings to give them a different taste.